 Once devices have been prepared and set up in the first two steps, they're ready for distribution.
-For personally enabled deployments, give devices to users who can use the streamlined Setup Assistant for further personalisation and to finalise setup.
-For non-personalised deployments, distribute devices to your shift employees or place devices in kiosks designed to charge and secure the devices.
+For personally enabled deployments, give devices to users who can use the streamlined Setup Assistant for further personalization and to finalize setup.
+For nonpersonalized deployments, distribute devices to your shift employees or place devices in kiosks designed to charge and secure the devices.